When you come to Molloy, you stay at Molloy.

 • Music Therapy

 • Speech-Language Pathology

 • Doctor of Nursing Practice (DNP)

 • Liberal Arts

 • Respiratory Care

-* 5-year dual degree available
+* Five-year dual degree available

 ** Master’s degree in partnership with Fordham University

-Molloy College, located on Long Island just outside of New York City, may be just what you are searching for.
+Molloy College, located on Long Island just outside New York City, may be just what you are searching for.
 We offer students a rich and multidimensional educational experience in a personalized community setting.
 We combine the strengths of academic excellence and leadership with personal, compassionate mentoring to bring out the best in every student.

 Over the last 60 years, we have evolved into a dynamic learning institution with outstanding faculty, advanced technology, and a wide range of academic programs.
-We offer small class sizes and caring faculty who are vested in your success.
+We offer small class sizes and caring faculty who are invested in your success.
 The proof is in our freshman retention rate of nearly 90%, among the highest in the nation.
 Additionally, our graduation rate is 11% higher than the national average.